 These surveys are critical in determining whether or not the most important piece of safety equipment in a lab is performing satisfactorily.

 The sticker on the face of the hood has instructions on how to operate the fume hood and provides contact information for repair or re-surveys.
+Sticker color may change from year to year.
 Modification of the local exhaust ventilation system without approval is prohibited, as changes made to the system may result in unsafe conditions.

 The purpose of this document is to provide guidelines for the selection, installation and testing of chemical fume hoods (CFHs) in UVA owned and operated facilities.
 Also included within this document are suggestions for the optimal placement of CFHs, general room ventilation characteristics and other recommended design elements pertinent to achieving optimal CFH performance.

 See our Frequently Asked Questions about Chemical Fume Hoods.

 Use a chemical fume hood when handling chemicals that have high acute toxicity, are carcinogens, mutagens or are reproductive toxins; anytime your work involves potential exposure to chemicals with a NFPA Health rating of 3 and 4; chemicals are flammable, corrosive or irritating, reactive, potentially explosive; or where heating or agitation may cause chemicals to spatter or aerosolize.
 Chemicals with particularly low odor thresholds, (e.g., beta-mercaptoethanol, thiols, etc.) should also be handled in a chemical fume hood, regardless if hazardous or non-hazardous.